 Like the best stories, these films are all about transformation.
-They're about how our characters and their relationships change and evolve with their homes and furniture over time, and how IKEA as a company is changing and evolving with the world around it.
-These films are a big, bold departure from the IKEA ads of the past.
-And in 2021, the best way to be bold is to be authentic.
+How our characters and their relationships change and evolve with their homes and furniture over time.
+And how IKEA as a company is changing and evolving with the world around it.

-Scripts are rarely this charming and relatable.
 I see myself in each of these stories, whether it's falling in love and leaving single life behind, building a family, or forging a new life and career in a foreign country.

 And that's what we want: for people to relate to these characters and recognise themselves in our stories.
 So let's be truthful.
-Let's capture home life in all its humanity and charm.
+Let's capture home life in all its humanity and charm